 by Jeremiah Tolbert

 Jeremiah Tolbert is a writer, photographer, and web designer living in Northeast Kansas.
-His fiction has appeared in magazines including Fantasy, and Interzone, and anthologies including Way of the Wizard.
-For additional information, visit his blog, where this post first appeared.
+His fiction has appeared in magazines including Lightspeed, Asimov’s, and Interzone, and in anthologies including Way of the Wizard.
+For additional information, visit his blog.